-Negative prompt is an additional way to nudge Stable Diffusion to give you what you want.
-Unlike inpainting which requires drawing a mask, you can use negative prompt with all the convenience of text input.
+The negative prompt is an additional way to nudge Stable Diffusion to give you what you want.
+Unlike inpainting, which requires drawing a mask, you can use a negative prompt with all the convenience of text input.
 In fact, some images can only be generated by using negative prompts.

-In this article, we will go over a simple example of using negative prompt.
-Then I will explain how negative prompt works in Stable Diffusion.
+In this article, we will review a simple example of using a negative prompt.
+Then, you will learn how a negative prompt works in Stable Diffusion.

-This is the first part of the two-part series on negative prompt.
+This is the first part of the two-part series on using negative prompts.
 See the second part: How to use negative prompts for guidelines on building good negative prompts.